Whether you’ve been told by your doctor to make dietary changes, or you’re simply burnt-out by take-out, cooking at home can be daunting.

 One of the reasons I started my cooking blog was to reframe the way many of us feel about cooking more healthfully.

 I get so frustrated by “simple” nutrition books and cookbooks that contain pages of obscure ingredients, expensive equipment, and complicated cooking techniques.

 Talk about overwhelming, expensive, and time consuming—and I read cookbooks like they’re novels!

-To show you that eating more healthfully doesn’t have to be hard, I’m going to post a lunch each week: no fancy ingredients, lighting, or plating.
+To show you eating more healthfully doesn’t have to be hard, I’m posting today’s lunch: no fancy ingredients, lighting, or plating.
 Just me, tearing through my fridge to make lunch with foods that are best for my bio-individuality.

-If you’re inspired to follow my lead, post a pic of your simple, colorful & whole lunch and tag me!
-(IG: @heatherbhabelka #thehealthfulkitchen)Print
+If you’re inspired to follow my lead, post a pic of your simple, colorful & healthful lunch and tag me!
+(IG: @the_healthful_kitchen #thehealthfulkitchen)Print

 Use this “recipe” as a guide and swap in what you have on hand.